 The largest and the fastest boat with the Marine Mammal Sighting Guarantee.

-In 2007, with the ever changing face of the business came a change for the Miss Chris Marina.
-Captain Jeff, never satisfied with the status-quo, set out to out do even himself.
+In 2007, with the ever changing face of the business, came a change for the Miss Chris Marina.
+Captain Jeff, never satisfied with the status-quo, set out to out-do even himself.
 The new vessel was a behemoth to be named Spirit of Cape May.
-Over the course of 2 years in total time and to the tune of over $3 Million Dollars the Spirit of Cape May took shape from the remains of an old Caribbean ferry boat.
+Over the course of 2 years in total time, and to the tune of over $3 Million, the Spirit of Cape May took shape from the remains of an old Caribbean ferry boat.
 With everything new, from aluminum skin, to frames, to wires, railings, seats, decks, windows, appliances, engines, electronics, you name it, it is new.
-The all new Spirit of Cape May represents the New Bench Mark of the New Millennium.
-As of most recently, Captain Jeff did not stop with the Spirit.
-As of 2011, the Cape May Whale Watcher has received a bow to stern refit consisting of new cabin, new seating, new snack bar, new restrooms, new electronics, etc.
+The all-new Spirit of Cape May represents the New Benchmark of the New Millennium.
+Captain Jeff did not stop with the Spirit.
+As of 2011, the Cape May Whale Watcher has received a bow-to-stern refit consisting of a new cabin, new seating, new snack bar, new restrooms, new electronics, etc.

 Captain Jeff and his wife Mary believe in giving back to the customers as well as the community.

 Where do the improvements end?
 The answer is they do not.
-Captain Jeff is not the kind of business man hoping to stash away and save his money in hopes of one day retiring from the business with a big cash out.
+Captain Jeff is not the kind of businessman hoping to stash away and save his money in hopes of one day retiring from the business with a big cash out.
 Captain Jeff and his wife Mary believe in giving back to the customers as well as the community.
-The Miss Chris docks have under went extreme makeovers, making them safer, and more user friendly as well as more environmentally friendly.
+The Miss Chris docks have undergone extreme makeovers, making them safer and more user friendly, as well as more environmentally friendly.
 The Boarding for both the Spirit of Cape May and the Cape May Whale Watcher does not involve steep gangways or slippery steps.
-Instead, each boat has it's own independent, ADA compliant ramp system for loading and unloading.
+Instead, each boat has its own independent, ADA-compliant ramp system for loading and unloading.
 The grade varies with the tide, but the tread, handrails and width are the best in the industry.
 The Marina now boasts a picnic area as large as the County Zoo.
 The marina itself is the home to daily fishing boats, kayak and boat rentals, crabbing and fishing supplies, gift shops, public restrooms and both car and bus parking.
-We also have a host of amenities right in the area to make your stay more enjoyable including restaurants, bars, gas stations, fish market, seafood takeout, as well as downtown Cape May, Hotels and Motels, Cape May Point, Wildwood Boardwalk, Cape May and Wildwood Beaches and the County Zoo all within about ten minutes drive.
+We also have a host of amenities right in the area to make your stay more enjoyable including restaurants, bars, gas stations, a fish market, seafood takeout, as well as downtown Cape May, hotels and motels, Cape May Point, Wildwood Boardwalk, Cape May and Wildwood Beaches and the County Zoo all within about ten minutes drive.